sametyolcusty/postgresql/postgresql/postgresql/README.md

 # postgresql-tutorial
-Code and transcript for my PostgreSQL tutorial
+Code and transcript for learning postgreSQL